TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/SystemRequirements/PHP.rst

 .. tabs::

-   .. tab:: MySQL
+   .. tab:: MySQL / MariaDB

       * pdo_mysql (recommended)
       * OR mysqli
-      The InnoDB engine is required for MySQL and Maria DB instances.
+      The InnoDB engine is required for MySQL and MariaDB instances.

    .. tab:: Postgres